6 Recipes for Slow Cooker or Crockpot Chicken

 - black pepper to taste

-This is budgetary, healthier and lighter than the authentic Butter Chicken.
+This is a more economical, healthier and lighter version of the authentic Butter Chicken.

 - 12 chicken thighs, boneless and with skin removed